 In recent years, there has been a growing recognition that sexuality exists on a spectrum.
 This understanding is an advance on the traditional idea of sexuality as being binary.

 At one end of the sexual orientation spectrum are people who feel an attraction to those of the other binary sex or gender.
-For example, this would include a heterosexual female who is only attracted to males.
+For example, this would include a heterosexual woman who is only attracted to men.

 Those who feel attracted to people of the same gender or sex are at the other end of the spectrum, while individuals who feel an attraction to multiple genders would fall somewhere in the middle of the spectrum.